mmm8sul/Clustering-sunspot-groups/README.md

 Folder [notebooks](./notebooks) contains
 * [Model_training.ipynb](./notebooks/sunspots-training.ipynb) - description of the sunspot clustering model and model training process;
-* [Interpretation_of_clusters.ipynb](./notebooks/clustering-invariant-rotation-embeddings.ipynb) - clustering of rotarion invariant encoder embeddings.
+* [Interpretation_of_clusters.ipynb](./notebooks/clustering-invariant-rotation-embeddings.ipynb) - clustering of rotarion invariant encoder embeddings;
-* [sunspot_dataset_labeling.ipynb](./notebooks/sunspot_dataset_labeling.ipynb) - getting labels of groups of sunspots by physical properties.
+* [sunspot_dataset_labeling.ipynb](./notebooks/sunspot_dataset_labeling.ipynb) - getting labels of groups of sunspots by physical properties;
+* [merge-type-sunspots.ipynb](./notebooks/merge-type-sunspots.ipynb) - adding types to the groups of the Kislovodsk Mountain Astronomical Station from the Locarno Observatory;
+* [search-best-clustering-alghoritm.ipynb](./notebooks/search-best-clustering-alghoritm.ipynb) - clustering of embeddings of variational and invariant autoencoder;